Owner and Medical Director

 Dr. Knode sees small and large animals.
 Dr. Knode is particularly excellent with cats, loves Big White Dogs, has (too) many cats, sheep, goats and horses.
 Dr. Knode lives with her husband and Practice Manager John Ebersold near Purcellville, VA.
 Dr. Knode is licensed in Virginia, Maryland and Pennsylvania.

-John Ebersold - Practice Manager, Manager, Veterinary Assistant, Technology Support, etc. John has over twenty years of experience in the corporate world as a computer programmer, consultant, consulting manager and project manager in a diverse set of industries and government locations.
+John Ebersold - Business Manager, Manager, Veterinary Assistant, Technology Support, etc. John has over twenty years of experience in the corporate world as a computer programmer, consultant, consulting manager and project manager in a diverse set of industries and government locations.
 John has been helping to grow and manage House Paws and House Paws Animal Hospitals since 2000.
 John manages his farm in his "spare" time.
 John has learned much about veterinary medicine from Dr. Knode and his own on-going study.
-Having been involved in these two fields, he has noticed the similarity in the mindset of what makes a good computer systems debugger and analyst and that of a good medical diagnostician.

 Danielle Wilson - Reception and Operations Manager, In-Home Service, Client Communication and Office Support.
 Danielle handles the phones and email and schedules the mobile appointments, and does medication refills for the mobile clients.
 Danielle also staffs the Berryville office for reception